jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

 After the `cloud-init` setup is completed, Packer control gets passed to the `build {}` block and the provisioners there run through a series of scripts to perform additional configuration of the guest OS.
 I split the scripts into two sets, which I called `post_install_scripts` and `pre_final_scripts`, with a reboot that happens in between them.

 ##### Post Install
-The post install scripts run after the `cloud-init` installation has completed, and (depending on the exact Linux flavor) may include:
+The post-install scripts run after the `cloud-init` installation has completed, and (depending on the exact Linux flavor) may include:

 1. `wait-for-cloud-init.sh`, which just checks to confirm that `cloud-init` has truly finished before proceeding:
     ```shell